 Faculty & Staff

 We are fortunate to have an incredibly talented and dedicated group of teachers and staff to guide your child’s education.
-Many of our teachers are Waldorf-trained.
+The majority of our teachers are Waldorf-trained.

 Faculty Statement of Core Values